paubric/rest-api-recipes/README.md

 - **MongoDB Operations** - Functional basic MongoDB API
 - **MongoDB Operations - Validation, Better Responses** - Same as the above, with validation and better responses
 - **MongoDB Operations - Relationship** - Same as the above, with a parent resource and relations
+- **MongoDB Operations - Files** - Same as the above, with resourceImage

 ## Usage
 Launch any of the variants with the following command: